kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/setting_up_LLD_linker.md

 	   . = ALIGN(4096) tells the linker to align the current memory location (which is 0x8000_0000 + text section + rodata section) to 4096 bytes.
 This is because our paging system's resolution is 4,096 bytes or 4 KiB.

+	   As a result, the current memory address is rounded off to the next nearest address that has a value that is a multiple of 4096
 	*/
     . = ALIGN(4096);
     PROVIDE(_data_start = .);